ngosang/docker-amule/README.md

 We have added this option in the Docker image.
 The configuration is updated when the container starts.
 Note that sub-directories are also shared!
 * `MOD_AUTO_SHARE_ENABLED=true`
 * `MOD_AUTO_SHARE_DIRECTORIES=/incoming;/my_movies` => List of directories separated by semicolon ';'.
 Subdirectories will be shared too.

+### Fix Kad stats graph mod

+aMule has an issue when it renders Kad stats graph that [crash the application](https://github.com/amule-project/amule/issues/265).
+The crash happens when you enter in the Web UI stats after few days running.

+As workaround, we removed the image causing the issue from the Web UI.
+Since the image is not requested the server doesn't crash.
+* `MOD_FIX_KAD_GRAPH_ENABLED=true`